Eleanorcundall/beauty-survey-data-analysis/README.md

 - Data and analyses are available for quick reference and usage.
 - Enjoy the convenience of running the program online.

+### Future Feature Ideas:

+- Data Comparison: Implement the ability to compare responses to different questions, allowing users to identify correlations or patterns within the data.

+- Advanced Data Visualization: Explore options for visualizing survey data with charts, graphs, or plots to gain deeper insights.

+- Export Data: Provide users with the option to export data and analyses in various formats (e.g., CSV, PDF) for external use.

+- User Accounts: Create user accounts and profiles, allowing users to save their data and analyses, and retrieve them in future sessions.

+- Interactive Charts: Develop interactive charting tools to enable users to create custom visualizations for data analysis.

+- Custom Surveys: Allow users to create custom surveys with their own questions and response options.

+- Data Filters: Implement data filtering capabilities to focus on specific subsets of responses.

+- Export Reports: Generate and export comprehensive reports with summaries, insights, and visualizations.

+- Machine Learning Integration: Explore the integration of machine learning algorithms to derive predictive or analytical insights from the data.

+These future feature ideas can demonstrate your program's potential for growth and improvement, and they may attract contributors or collaborators interested in extending its functionality.

+### Data Model

+- Imports:
+    - The application imports various libraries and modules, including gspread for Google Sheets interaction, pandas for data manipulation, and colorama for terminal color formatting.

+- OAuth2 Authentication:
+    - The application loads OAuth2 credentials from a JSON file, authorizes the application with Google Sheets, and opens the desired Google Sheets document.

+- Main Menu:
+    - This is the central control point of the application.
+It displays menu options, handles user input, and redirects users to different functions based on their choices.
+Users can input data, view data analysis, find common responses, or exit.

+- Survey Questions:
+    - The model defines the survey questions, valid response options, and question text.
+These details are used for data input and analysis.

+- Input Data:
+    - Users can input their survey responses.
+The application validates and stores these responses in the Google Sheets document.

+- View Data Analysis:
+    - Users can select a survey question to analyze.
+Depending on the choice (e.g., Question 1), they can view data as a table or calculate averages.

+- Calculate Most and Least Responses:
+    - For a given survey question, this function retrieves responses from Google Sheets, analyzes responses (e.g., counts common responses), and returns the most and least common responses.

+- Overall Flow Control:
+    - Conditional statements and user input handling ensure the smooth flow of the application, allowing users to navigate between different functions.

+- Entry Point:
+    - The script's execution starts at the main menu, where users can interact with the application.